helium/module-sdk/README.md

 # Installing Dependencies

 ## Windows 10 (64-bit)

+  Download [Cygwin](https://cygwin.com/install.html) and [install make](https://s3.us-east-2.amazonaws.com/helium-module-sdk/cygwin.png).
+During the installation process, you will be prompted to add Cygwin to your environment path - do so.
+If you missed it, add it manually.

   Download [TI XDS Emulation Package](http://software-dl.ti.com/dsps/forms/self_cert_export.html?prod_no=ti_emupack_setup_8.0.803.0_win_32.exe&ref_url=http://software-dl.ti.com/dsps/dsps_public_sw/sdo_ccstudio/emulation) so that we can communicate to the LaunchXL over USB.